Nata25/ts-playground/namespaces/demo/README.md

 See [this issue](https://github.com/Microsoft/TypeScript/issues/6591) for more details.

 The result (identical in both cases) is printed to the browser console.
+Either of the namespaces created in the script can be accessed in the console on `window` object.